cyclosproject/cyclos4-wordpress-plugin/readme.txt

 4. Customizing labels of the form.

 == Changelog ==
+= 1.1.6 - 2018-10-03 =
+We added support to go to a specific page in Cyclos instead of the home after a successfully login.

 = 1.1.5 - 2018-01-25 =
 We updated the plugin to be compatible with PHP 7.2.